UPDATE: ROCHESTER, Minn. (KTTC) – Rochester will soon have a 24/7 center for people experiencing a mental health crisis.

 ROCHESTER, Minn.
 (KTTC) – People suffering a mental health crisis often find it difficult to get the care they need.
 In many cases, they end up in the emergency room or forced to travel across state lines to find facilities offering the right kind of treatment.

-She’s not alone — one in five adults in America have a mental illness — and she knows more than most that finding treatment in a timely matter can mean life or death.
+She’s not alone — one in three local adults have a mental illness — and she knows more than most that finding treatment in a timely matter can mean life or death.

 After being a patient at 28 different mental health centers and institutions across the country, Tracy knows that when it comes to mental health, sometimes you have to be your own advocate.